 Detect all the points and actions where users may put their funds at risk and create a clear microcopy explaining everything in the user's language.

 You rarely see a description of important cryptocurrency distinctions (token, a medium of exchange, or the store of value).
 Prices differ from platform to platform; the exchange rate and transaction fees aren't always clear, posing a risk of overspending.

 Again, for a new and uninformed user, it's unclear how fees operate in the blockchain.
 When they see a fee without any context about where it comes from, it becomes a source of stress.

 Here is the example from BRD wallet:

-It’s helpful to include a basic tutorial for using a wallet, and specifications on using private and public keys.
-A newbie needs to understand that not all crypto can be purchased with fiat (regular USD or EUR) and that many transactions require ETH (Ether) to be in the wallet to pay transaction fees, etc.
+Include a basic tutorial for using a wallet and specifications on using private and public keys.
+A novice needs to understand that not all crypto can be purchased with fiat (regular USD or EUR) and that many transactions require ETH (Ether) to be in the wallet to pay transaction fees, etc.

-Here are the steps we followed in Artkai that allowed us to create first-class experiences for 30+ NFT, blockchain, and crypto products.
+We followed the steps in Artkai that allowed us to create first-class experiences for successful NFT, blockchain, and crypto products.

 For blockchain startups:

 The only way to build a blockchain product that will succeed among users is to understand the potential customer, their pain points, and the goals your product should address.
 We do this by conducting discovery user research.
 Then, we learn the competitor landscape and how they address them by conducting a business & competitive analysis.
 As a result of this research, you get validated product ideas and concepts ready to be tested by real users.